hbc/breakfast/README.md

   * [HMS Research Computing](https://rc.hms.harvard.edu/)
   * [BCH Research Computing](https://www.researchcomputing.org/)

-You don’t have to stay for the entire breakfast, but we plan to have **introductions at 9:30am**, so it would be great if you could overlap that time.
-There is no registration for attending these, but seating and food will be available on a first-come-first-served basis.
+There is **no registration** for attending these, but seating and food will be available on a first-come-first-served basis.
 This is a time to get together without computers and we welcome anyone with bioinformatics questions or just an interest in bioinformatics, in addition to other bioinformaticians looking for a community.
+You don’t have to stay for the entire breakfast, but we plan to have **introductions at 9:30am**.

 ### Dates and Locations: